passcod/darkwhite/2014-apr-13-oracle-3.md

 "Shut up.
 A partial this evening, a full in a week, and a follow-up in three.
 Triplicate and encrypt them yourself."
 "But it's such a bother—"
 "Don't be a child and get to work.
 I'll manage this new mess on this end."
 "Mess?
-Oh, it's not as bad as last's month…"
+Oh, it's not as bad as last month's…"

 But she had already cut the link.